PMuiruri/hproject/README.md

   -Run command `mysql -u robot username -p secret database_name < homeworkdatabase.sql`

 ## Getting started
--Change directory to the Frontend h-project folder
+- Change directory to the Frontend h-project folder
-  - start the client side by running `npm start` -Change directory to the Backend h-project folder
+  - start the client side by running `npm start`
+- Change directory to the Backend h-project folder
   - start node server using command `node index`
 - start the mysql database
 - The app can be accessed on http://localhost:3000